 Today's economy is characterized by increasing uncertainty, accelerating interdependence and an expanding diversity of stakeholders.
 In this global context, finding solutions, meeting challenges and seizing opportunities requires individuals' readiness to transcend traditional boundaries.
 The new paradigm calls for aligning people, processes and practices across not only geographies but across languages and cultures.

 In fact, there is a worldwide shortage of people with demonstrated abilities to fit into a global setting.
-There is ample evidence that the 21st century needs people who are globally competent, and this aptitude has become essential for success in a progressive society.
+There is ample evidence that the 21st century needs people who are globally competent, and this competency has become essential for success in a progressive society.
 The Global Competence Aptitude Assessment (GCAA)® profile identifies people's likelihood to succeed in this new context.